kintohub/kintohub-docs/docs/tagging-and-deploying.md

 Unlike KintoBlocks, this is unrelated to GitHub, but is a way to manage versions of your application.

-When you tag an app this is marking it as ready for deployment and the application will be deployed.
+When you tag an application this is marking it as ready for deployment and the application will be deployed.

 This is useful if, for example, you add a dependency and everything breaks, you quickly can deploy a previous version of your app to revert your changes.